 The Secret to Artistic Motivation with Tara Kate

 There is a lot to learn when you’re learning to paint.
-And some days that can be overwhelming at best and discouraging at worst.
+Some days that can feel exciting.
+Other days, it can feel overwhelming, or downright discouraging.

 How do artists, especially highly technical artists like painter and illustrator Ep.57 Tara Kate, keep motivated?